microsoft/msquic/.github/CONTRIBUTING.md

   - [Process](#process)
   - [Tests](#tests)

 > **Important** - We are still bringing up important regression tests for the core code.
 Until they are onboarded, any external contributions to the [core](../src/core) or kernel mode files in the [platform](../src/platform) will not be accepted.
-This is only a **temporary restriction** and will hopefully be removed in the coming months.
+This is only a **temporary restriction** and we are working to complete it by the end of 2020.

 ## Code of Conduct